SamXie823/Discord-Trivia-Bot/README.md

 ### 3. Create Bot

+You can create a bot from the [Discord Developer Portal](https://discord.com/developers/).
-You can create a bot from the [Discord Developer Portal](https://discord.com/developers/) In the root directory, create a file named config.json and add your bot token:
+You can get your bot token from the [Discord Developer Portal](https://discord.com/developers/).
+In the root directory, create a file named config.json and add your bot token:

 ```